 The QMX kit has a GPS interface, which is used for calibration, setting the real time clock, and for frequency and time discipline and locator setting during WSPR operation.
+Serial data may be streamed to a serial port for PC software.
 The GPS interface (1pps and 9600 baud serial data) shares the same pins as the paddle dit and dah signals (necessary due to limited processor I/O).
 The style of this interface is the same as the earlier QCX-series CW transceiver kits.

-The GPS should only be connected during calibration functions or when the beacon is enabled.
+On QMX, the GPS should only be connected during calibration functions or when the beacon is enabled.
 Connection at other times puts the radio into practice mode (no RF emitted) to protect the PA.
 You may temporarily connect the GPS while in ordinary operation mode, for the purposes of setting the real time clock.
+The QMX+ internal GPS may be left connected permanently.